Welcome, Class of 2018!

 Anna Bright (Fort Worth, Tex.)

-When the Babolat Recruiting Lists are published on Wednesday morning, the top-ranked girl in the sixth grade will likely be Anna Bright.
+When the Babolat Class Rankings are published on Wednesday morning, the top-ranked girl in the sixth grade will likely be Anna Bright.

 The numbers are pretty gaudy.
 Bright has posted a 101-24 singles record over the past year, including 24 wins over Blue Chip and Five Star opponents from older classes.
 Twenty-two of her victories came in the four National Championships - and she won 20 of those matches in straight sets.
 She was a perfect 5-0 for Texas in the 14s Zonals